Hartman14/VirtualKane/README.md

 Note for anyone using this code: I did this for a school course and do not plan on continuing with it.
-So, if you wish to use this as a starting point and continue building on what I have here feel free as this is for the public.
+So, if you wish to use this as a starting point and continue building on what I have here, feel free as this is for the public.
+(Just remember to include the required information that is in my legal disclaimer.)

 README & SUMMARY
 ----------------------------------------------------------------------------------------------------------------------------